Test image 2005. In County Hall London

 Using surveillance in the gallery to remeditate the body in the space and make new works

-This document was submitted as a research proposal to the AHRC in 2009 also sent the The Whitechapel Art Gallery and Tate Modern.
+This project was submitted to the AHRC in 2009 also sent the The Whitechapel Art Gallery and Tate Modern in 2008.

 Visitors To A Gallery - Referential Self, Embedded .
 2008